Facilitator-Cards/facilitator-cards/content/the-secret-to-participation.md

 [https://lu.ma/iwt6zqpq](https://lu.ma/iwt6zqpq "https://lu.ma/iwt6zqpq")

 If you have any questions at all please don't hesitate to reach out!

+## The Recording

 ## The Tech

 Lots of folks had questions about the technology that I was using today to facilitate.
 The main Zoom-window magic was made possible by using OBS.

-You can watch a full walk-through of how to set yourself up with OBS here:
+You can watch a full walk-through of how to set yourself up with OBS here: [https://youtu.be/c_Xf7fq4cwE](https://youtu.be/c_Xf7fq4cwE "https://youtu.be/c_Xf7fq4cwE")

 I was also using a Streamdeck to switch between my OBS scenes and to put quick links into the chat without ever having to copy and paste.

-Watch my demo of Streamdeck here:
+Watch my demo of Streamdeck here: [https://youtu.be/cvRq_pdhWSY](https://youtu.be/cvRq_pdhWSY "https://youtu.be/cvRq_pdhWSY")
-Watch my walkthrough of setting yourself up with Streamdeck here:
+Watch my walkthrough of setting yourself up with Streamdeck here: [https://youtu.be/_8uZ40_z2Dc](https://youtu.be/_8uZ40_z2Dc "https://youtu.be/_8uZ40_z2Dc")

 The other technology I used was AhaSlides for the live polling.
-You can see all of the slides in our session here:
+You can see all of the slides in our session here: [https://presenter.ahaslides.com/share/the-secret-to-participation-1634750332877-7nsxv958w6](https://presenter.ahaslides.com/share/the-secret-to-participation-1634750332877-7nsxv958w6 "https://presenter.ahaslides.com/share/the-secret-to-participation-1634750332877-7nsxv958w6")

 ## Group Genius

 These were responses we had as a group where we can learn from the collective wisdom of the room.

 ### How to run good breakout rooms